Advertisement

 How can I get tickets?

-You have likely already secured tickets your tickets, but if not there are several more opportunities, including another round of ticket sales on November 30th - full details HERE.
+You may have already secured tickets, but if not there are several more opportunities, including another flash sale on Monday, March 4th at 10am (Paris-time) - full details HERE.

 The Olympics/Paralympics website is the only official channel for ticket sales, so you should be extremely cautious about any tickets offered for sale on any other websites or forums.
 An official resale site is expected to be available in Spring 2024.